aTasja/MyRadio/README.md

 III.
 The 3rd screen displays URLs of current radio stations from database.
 If user select one of the radio on the screen to edit it, the latest screen will be shown.

 IV.
-The latest screen allows to user enter title and URL of new radio station and save it for the App.
+The latest screen allows to user enter title and direct link to radio stream (URL) and save them for the App.

 Behaviour:
 ----------